oliverw/miningcore/README.md

 ```
 cd ../../build
-dotnet MiningCore.dll -c config.json
+dotnet Miningcore.dll -c config.json
 ```

 ## Running a production pool

-A public production pool requires a web-frontend for your users to check their hashrate, earnings etc. MiningCore does not include such frontend but there are several community projects that can be used as starting point.
+A public production pool requires a web-frontend for your users to check their hashrate, earnings etc. Miningcore does not include such frontend but there are several community projects that can be used as starting point.